cockroachdb/docs/v21.1/use-cloud-storage-for-bulk-operations.md

 <a name="considerations"></a>

-- <sup>1</sup> If the `AUTH` parameter is not provided, AWS connections default to `specified` and the access keys must be provided in the URI parameters.
-If the `AUTH` parameter is `implicit`, the access keys can be omitted and [the credentials will be loaded from the environment](https://docs.aws.amazon.com/sdk-for-go/api/aws/session/).

-- <sup>2</sup> If the `AUTH` parameter is not specified, the `cloudstorage.gs.default.key` [cluster setting](cluster-settings.html) will be used if it is non-empty, otherwise the `implicit` behavior is used.
-If the `AUTH` parameter is `implicit`, all GCS connections use Google's [default authentication strategy](https://cloud.google.com/docs/authentication/production#providing_credentials_to_your_application).
-If the `AUTH` parameter is `default`, the `cloudstorage.gs.default.key` [cluster setting](cluster-settings.html) must be set to the contents of a [service account file](https://cloud.google.com/docs/authentication/production#obtaining_and_providing_service_account_credentials_manually) which will be used during authentication.
-If the `AUTH` parameter is `specified`, GCS connections are authenticated on a per-statement basis, which allows the JSON key object to be sent in the `CREDENTIALS` parameter.
-The JSON key object should be base64-encoded (using the standard encoding in [RFC 4648](https://tools.ietf.org/html/rfc4648)).

-- <sup>3</sup> You can create your own HTTP server with [Caddy or nginx](use-a-local-file-server-for-bulk-operations.html).
-A custom root CA can be appended to the system's default CAs by setting the `cloudstorage.http.custom_ca` [cluster setting](cluster-settings.html), which will be used when verifying certificates from HTTPS URLs.

-- <sup>4</sup> The file system backup location on the NFS drive is relative to the path specified by the `--external-io-dir` flag set while [starting the node](cockroach-start.html).
+<sup>1</sup> The file system backup location on the NFS drive is relative to the path specified by the `--external-io-dir` flag set while [starting the node](cockroach-start.html).
 If the flag is set to `disabled`, then imports from local directories and NFS drives are disabled.

-- <sup>5</sup>   Using a `nodeID` is required and the data files will be in the `extern` directory of the specified node.
+<sup>2</sup>   Using a `nodeID` is required and the data files will be in the `extern` directory of the specified node.
 In most cases (including single-node clusters), using `nodelocal://1/<path>` is sufficient.
 Use `self` if you do not want to specify a `nodeID`, and the individual data files will be in the `extern` directories of arbitrary nodes; however, to work correctly, each node must have the [`--external-io-dir` flag](cockroach-start.html#general) point to the same NFS mount or other network-backed, shared storage.

-- <sup>6</sup> A custom root CA can be appended to the system's default CAs by setting the `cloudstorage.http.custom_ca` [cluster setting](cluster-settings.html), which will be used when verifying certificates from an S3-compatible service.

-- <sup>7</sup> The `AWS_REGION` parameter is optional since it is not a required parameter for most S3-compatible services.
+<sup>3</sup> The `AWS_REGION` parameter is optional since it is not a required parameter for most S3-compatible services.
 Specify the parameter only if your S3-compatible service requires it.

-## Example file URLs
+### Example file URLs

 Example URLs for [`BACKUP`](backup.html), [`EXPORT`](export.html), or [changefeeds](stream-data-out-of-cockroachdb-using-changefeeds.html):